 The par time function works by using two beeps: a first start beep, and a second end-time beep.
 If your task is completed within the par beeps, you know you are within that time goal.
 You can set par times to do short tasks, such as your draw, or longer ones, such as simulating an entire El Presidente drill, in dry fire.

 A Very Important Note on Dry Fire Par Times: you do yourself no favors by just going for maximum speed and getting the click out of the trigger in a run that would be a miss if doing it with live fire.
 In my example below each of these trigger presses are done on a sight picture that would be an A-Zone hit at 7 yards in the IDPA target I am looking at.
 Anyone can go a lot faster if they just press the trigger without a sight picture.
-To get the benefit from this exercise, make sure it would be an A hit with real ammo.
+To get the benefit from this exercise, make sure it would be an A hit in live fire.